Procedure Guide ·Dental Cleaning ·2026

 Exclusions & Limits

 Many policies require proof of regular dental care to cover dental illness.
-If your dog has years of neglected teeth, the insurer may deny dental claims.
-Some policies cap dental coverage separately.
-Cosmetic dental procedures and orthodontics are never covered.
+Neglected teeth may result in denied claims.
+Some cap dental coverage separately.
+Cosmetic procedures and orthodontics are never covered.

 🇺🇸 US Pet Insurance Guide